sahib/libmunin/doc/architecture/overview.rst

 1) **Music Database**

-   The Music Database is the set of songs you want to generate recomnendations from.
+   The Music Database is the set of songs you want to generate recommendations from.
 Initally you define how a :term:`Song` looks like, i.e. you define it has an ``artist``, ``album`` and ``title`` field for example.